GAIN MUSCLE MINUS THE FAT WITH MASS JYM*

 Fat is the most misunderstood macronutrient.
 It was deemed the devil for decades before real science stepped in and showed how essential most fats are.
 After protein, I consider fat the second most critical macronutrient, especially if gaining muscle mass and strength is important to you.

 Dietary fat is quite anabolic when you consume the right amounts and types of it in the proper balance.* This holds especially true for healthy men.
-Research suggests that healthy males eating diets higher in fat, particularly saturated and monounsaturated fat, have higher testosterone levels than those eating less fat.* Conversely, research also shows that healthy males consuming diets higher in polyunsaturated fats, compared to saturated and monounsaturated fats, have lower testosterone levels.*
+Some research suggests that healthy males eating diets higher in fat, particularly saturated and monounsaturated fat, have higher testosterone levels than those eating less fat.* Conversely, other research also suggests that healthy males consuming diets higher in polyunsaturated fats, compared to saturated and monounsaturated fats, have lower testosterone levels.*

-Some commercial mass-gainers use vegetable fat sources comprised mainly of polyunsaturated fats.
-This is the last type of fat that a healthy male trying to maximize muscle growth should be pounding down.
+Some commercial mass-gainers use sources composed mainly of polyunsaturated fats.
+This is not the type of fat that I recommend to a healthy male trying to maximize muscle growth.
 Ideally, you want to consume a diet that provides a 1:1:1 ratio of saturated to monounsaturated to polyunsaturated fats.
 But good luck trying to calculate your fat percentages in addition to eating the proper total amount of fat each day.

-With Mass JYM, I took the guesswork out of it and designed a fat blend that provides the aforementioned 1:1:1 ratio (saturated to monounsaturated to polyunsaturated fat), including 1 gram of conjugated linoleic acid (CLA) – a special type of omega-6 polyunsaturated fat that most people don’t get adequate amounts of it in their diets.*
+With Mass JYM, I took the guesswork out of it and designed a fat blend that provides the aforementioned 1:1:1 ratio (saturated to monounsaturated to polyunsaturated fat), including 1 gram of conjugated linoleic acid (CLA) – a special type of omega-6 polyunsaturated fat that most people don’t typically get in their diets.*

 Mass JYM – The Perfect Muscle - Building Supplement*

-Each scoop of Mass JYM provides not only the effective amounts of all three macronutrients, but also the ideal ratio of macro types for each one.* You’ll be hard-pressed to find a more ideal supplement for building lean muscle mass and strength than Mass JYM.
+Each scoop of Mass JYM provides not only my recommended amounts of all three macronutrients, but also my ideal ratio of macro types for each one.* You’ll be hard-pressed to find a more ideal supplement for building lean muscle mass and strength than Mass JYM.*